chrisroos/southeastern-daily-performance/README.md

 ## Intro

 Southeastern publish [Daily Performance reports](http://www.southeasternrailway.co.uk/your-journey/daily-performance/).
 They're not very usable as they are.
-This project currently contains the code I've used to parse that data and the parsed data itself.
+This project contains a library, and some tools, to convert that data to splendid CSV.

-I've also popped the data into [this Google Fusion table](http://www.google.com/fusiontables/DataSource?dsrcid=359310) and added a bit of a [query tool](http://chrisroos.github.com/southeastern-daily-performance/) and [dashboard](http://chrisroos.github.com/southeastern-daily-performance/dashboard.html) (of sorts).
+If you're interested in analysing the data (rather than using this library to convert it) then checkout the [southeastern daily performance website](http://chrisroos.github.com/southeastern-daily-performance/).

 ## Installation